 The public transport system is based around the subway and the buses.
 The subway is the most convenient method of transport and mastering the Seoul network is really proof that you visited the capital city!
 Buy a Seoul City Pass or a T-money card to save on public transport.
 And don’t worry about getting confused: the stop announcements are made in English, too!

-Visiting Greece?
+Visiting South Korea?
 Trains are the way to get around but they can be expensive.

 We don’t want you to miss out on any part of this stunning country, which is why we recommend purchasing a Rail Pass.
-This is the best, and cheapest, way to explore Greece using the well-connected transit system.
+This is the best, and cheapest, way to explore South Korea using the well-connected transit system.

-Enjoy unlimited train and bus rides on Greece’s largest transportation network.
+Enjoy unlimited train and bus rides on South Korea’s largest transportation network.
 Available for 7, 14, or 21 days of travel.

 Day 1 of your Seoul itinerary will give you a thorough grounding in the major historical landmarks in Seoul.
 It’s incredible how much you can see in just one day in Seoul!